kellan/laughingmeme/_posts/asides/2004-03-15-ioall-and-spiffy-explained-from-the-man-who-brought-you-inline.md

 ---
 id: 2137
-title: 'IO::All and Spiffy &#8220;explained&#8221;.
+title: 'IO::All and Spiffy "explained".
 From the man who brought you Inline::*'
 date: '2004-03-15T21:03:17+00:00'
 author: Kellan
 layout: post